 To Bridge the Divide

-The filmmakers write in their directors’ statement that they were inspired by Hull’s desire (through his own work) to “bridge the divide between blind and sighted experience” and “foster a common humanity.”
+The filmmakers write in their directors’ statement that they were inspired by Hull’s desire to “bridge the divide between blind and sighted experience” and “foster a common humanity.”
 They also note his emphasis that “blind people differ from one another as much as sighted people do,” and that his was “just one voice.”

 Honoring their subject’s intentions, Spinney and Middleton employ a multi-sensory, and uniquely inclusive, filmmaking approach.
-Their film artfully conveys the personal details of Hull’s subjective point of view, gives sighted audiences a sense of what it might feel like to lose the sense of sight, and is also accessible to the blind.
+They artfully convey the personal details of Hull’s point of view, to show sighted audiences what it might feel like to lose the sense of sight, while also creating an experience that is accessible to the blind.

 To invite sighted audiences into John’s world, the filmmakers worked with Cinematographer Gerry Floyd to set creative restrictions for the film’s visual approach.
-One such restriction, Spinney and Middleton write, was that “all characters besides John and Marilyn [his wife] would elude the camera, often framed only in fragments, especially avoiding eyes to suggest the loss of eye contact John mourns in blindness.”
-Another technique was to use long lenses and never shoot “establishing shots that might give the audience a privileged understanding of the space.
+One such restriction was that “all characters besides John and Marilyn [his wife] would elude the camera, often framed only in fragments, especially avoiding eyes to suggest the loss of eye contact John mourns in blindness.”
+Another was to use long lenses and never shoot “establishing shots that might give the audience a privileged understanding of the space.
 We wanted the camera to be sensitive to tactile details to foreground the new primacy of touch, and often designed scenes based around their potential for sound design.”

 Making Blindness Accessible

 The filmmakers were also creative in how they made the film accessible for blind audiences.
-In Screenanarchy, Middleton discusses his and Spinney’s desire to go beyond the traditionally available audio descriptions that weren’t necessarily artfully conceived or integrated.
+In Screenanarchy Middleton discussed his and Spinney’s desire to go beyond traditionally available audio descriptions that weren’t artfully conceived or integrated.
 “For us, it’s about establishing a template and proving that it can work and be inexpensive if you build making a film accessible into the sound mix in the first place.”
 He says “some pretty interesting stuff” is happening with audio description in France and some Scandinavian countries, and he would like to see creative approaches adapted more widely.